NikoYandere/yanix-launcher/README.md

 `sudo dnf install python3-pygame python3-requests python3-tkinter wine  pip && pip install playsound`

 If you are using another Linux distribution, you may need to adapt the commands to suit your system.
-How to run Yanix-Launcher
+How to run Yanix-Launcher by source:

-run by source:

 `git clone https://github.com/NikoYandere/yanix-launcher`